thoufeekx/creditcard-fraud-detection/README.md

 | **Backend Repository**     | FastAPI-based backend for APIs and business logic                | [Backend Code](https://github.com/thoufeekx/fraud-detection-backend) |
 | **Database Repository**    | MySQL schema, init scripts, and Docker Compose configuration     | [Database Code](https://github.com/thoufeekx/fraud-detection-database) |

-You can replace the `#` placeholders with your respective repository links for the **Main Project Repository**.
-Let me know if you'd like further refinements! 😊

 ## Current Status